haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 </figure>

 The page will automatically refresh and the results will appear upon completions (which can take between 1/2 hour to several hours depending on the size of your system and the load of the server).
 You will be notified by email once your job has successfully completed.
+For this particular case, if docking the full ensemble of 500 conformations with the settings described above the full run might even take a few days.
+No need to wait though since we are providing pre-calculated results (see below).

 #### Analysis of the results